visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

   ``libESiloDatabase_ser.so``, ``libISiloDatabase.so``, and
   ``libMSiloDatabase.so``.
 * Purpose: Directories to hold custom plugin shared library files.
-* Written: When the user makes and installs a custom plugin.
+* Written: When the user makes and installs or copies the shared libraries for a custom plugin.
 * Read: On VisIt_ startup, all :ref:`enabled <Preferences_Enabling_Plugins>`
   plugin *info* files are read.
 The remaining plugin files are read only when the plugin is actually used.